parthokr/arbiterx/README.md

 from rich import print_json # not necessary, just for pretty printing

-from arbiter import CodeExecutor, Constraints
+from arbiterx import CodeExecutor, Constraints

 class PythonCodeExecutor(CodeExecutor):